jgm/gitit/README.markdown

   browsing persistent.
 - Justin Bogner improved the appearance of the preview button.
 - Kohei Ozaki contributed the ImgTexPlugin.
+- mightybyte suggested making gitit available as a library, and contributed a patch to ifLoggedIn that was needed to make gitit usable with a custom authentication scheme.

 Gitit's default visual layout is shamelessly borrowed from Wikipedia.
 The stylesheets are influenced by Wikipedia's stylesheets and by the